griffinwork40/cursor-agent-mcp/README.md

 # 🚀 Cursor MCP Server

-A **production-ready MCP (Model Context Protocol) server** that seamlessly integrates with **Cursor's Background Agents API**.
+A ** MCP (Model Context Protocol) server** that seamlessly integrates with **Cursor's Background Agents API**.
 This server enables LLMs to programmatically create, manage, and interact with Cursor's powerful background agents for autonomous code development.

 ## ✨ Features